eric-waldman/oclare-static/documentation/computed-fields.md

 ### Significant Figures

 The significant figures input dictates what decimal point the field will round to after calculations.
-Choose ignore if you don't want any rounding at all.
+Choose *ignore* if you do not want any rounding at all.

 ### Available Functions